OpenRobotLab/GRUtopia/README.md

 - [RSL_RL](https://github.com/leggedrobotics/rsl_rl): We use `rsl_rl` library to train the control policies for legged robots.
 - [ReferIt3D](https://github.com/referit3d/referit3d): We refer to the Sr3D's approach to extract spatial relationship.
 - [Isaac Lab](https://github.com/isaac-sim/IsaacLab): We use some utilities from Orbit (Isaac Lab) for driving articulated joints in Isaac Sim.
+- [Open-TeleVision](https://github.com/OpenTeleVision/TeleVision): We use Open-TeleVision to teleoperate with Apple VisionPro.
+- [HaMeR](https://github.com/geopavlakos/hamer): We use HaMeR to recognize hand gesture in teleoperate with camera.
+- [Infinigen](https://github.com/princeton-vl/infinigen): We use Infinigen to procedurally generate indoor scenes upon [GRScenes-100 dataset](https://openxlab.org.cn/datasets/OpenRobotLab/GRScenes/tree/main/scenes/GRScenes-100).
+- [VLFM](https://github.com/bdaiinstitute/vlfm): We refer to VLFM to implement our benchmark baselines.
+- [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO): We use Grounding DINO in our benchmark baselines.
+- [YOLOv7](https://github.com/WongKinYiu/yolov7): We use YOLOv7 in our benchmark baselines.
+- [MobileSAM](https://github.com/ChaoningZhang/MobileSAM): We use MobileSAM in our benchmark baselines.